-Please refer to the school's homework practice below and the GPS Homework Procedure at the GPS eGovernance Website for more information.
+Please refer to the GPS Homework Procedure at GPS eGovernance Website for more information.

 Field Trips

 Field trips are educational trips away from the school, organized by the teachers, and they are an integral part of the educational program and are linked to curricular objectives.
 Parent permission is required for student participation in trips.
 Buses will be used as a means of transportation for these trips.
 On the day of the field trip, parents must sign in at the office prior to going on the trip.
 This is for insurance purposes.
 A signed permission slip is a must for students to be able to participate.